rajmayank/MayankRaj.com/_posts/2017-10-1-using-python-to-automate-windows-with-com.md

 ---
 layout: post
-title: "Manage MS-Office with python using COM"
+title: "Using python to automate windows with COM"
 intro: "COM is the interface to communicate with MS Applications.
 We can use python to automate several tasks"
 comments: true
 ---